ChimeHQ/Neon/README.md

 #### Performance

 Neon's performance is highly dependant on the text system integration.
 Every aspect is important as there are performance cliffs all around.
-But, priority range calcations (the visible set for most text views) are of particular importance.
+But, priority range calculations (the visible set for most text views) are of particular importance.
 This is surprisingly challenging to do correctly with TextKit 1, and extremely hard with TextKit 2.

+Bottom line: Neon is extremely efficient.
+The bottlenecks will probably be your parsing system and text view.
+It can do a decent job of hiding parsing performance issues too.
+However, that doesn't mean it's perfect.
+There's always room for improvement and if you suspect a problem please do file an issue.

 ### TreeSitterClient